hongyusu/hongyusu.github.io/_posts/2015-10-18-spark-classification-models.md

 # Experimental data

-- The dataset used in the experiment is the [a6a](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#a6a) from LibSVM website.
+- Dataset used in the experiment of this post is the well-known [a6a](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#a6a) from LibSVM website.
+- The file is in `libsvm` format which is a sparse feature representation, which can be naturally tackled/loaded by a Spark Python function.
-- In particular, we draw samples uniform at random from the original dataset and form training set with 80% examples and test set with 20% examples.
+- In order to train a classification model and test it performance, we draw samples uniform at random from the original dataset which forms a training set with 80% examples and a test set with 20% examples.
 - The statistics of the dataset is shown in the following table

   |Category|Size|